WA Seattle WA Zone Forecast

 Including the cities of Sequim and Port Angeles

-late in the evening.
+showers after midnight.
 Lows in the 40s.
-West wind 10 to 20 mph
+West wind 15 to 25 mph

 .THURSDAY...Partly sunny.
 A chance of showers in the afternoon.